 Sharing your data

-Unless we are required to share your data for legal or regulatory reasons, to help with a complaint, or to administer a Gift in Will, we will never share your data with other organisations.
+Unless we are required to share your data for legal or regulatory reasons, to help with a complaint, or to administer a Gift in Will, we will never share your data with other organisations unless you have given us consent to do so.

-We do use third-party organisations to help us collect donations such as JustGiving and Virgin Money Giving, and to help us fulfil our marketing.
-Where we use external companies to collect or process data on our behalf, we carry out comprehensive checks on these companies, and put in place contracts to control how they manage the data they may collect or have access to.
+We do use third-party organisations to help us collect donations, and to help us fulfil our marketing and telemarketing campaigns.
+Where we use external companies to collect or process data on our behalf, we conduct comprehensive checks on these companies, and put in place contracts to control how they manage the data they may collect or have access to.
+A list of our third-party providers can be made available upon request.

-At Scope we ensure that the most appropriate technical controls are in place to keep your data safely.
-Access to your data is regularly reviewed and only accessible
+At Scope we ensure that appropriate technical controls are in place to keep your data safely.
+Access to your data is regularly reviewed and will only be accessible to relevant, trained staff, volunteers, and contractors.

-To help us ensure that we only hold accurate and up to date data, we regularly use third-party data sources to clean our data.
-These data sources include Experian and
+To help us ensure that we only hold accurate and up-to-date data, we regularly use third-party data sources to clean our data.
+These data sources include Experian and the Post Office.

-To enable us to carry out the purposes you have contacted us for, there will be occasions when we will make some data collection mandatory i.e. your name and address to claim gift aid, or your email address to access our services.
-If you don’t provide this data, we cannot carry out the purposes you have contacted us for.
+To enable us to carry out the purposes you have contacted us for, there will be occasions when we will make some data collection mandatory.
+For example, your name and address to claim gift aid, or your email address to access our services.
+If you don't provide this data, we cannot carry out the purposes you have contacted us for.
 We will always tell you why these fields are mandatory.

 At any time that you wish you can: